Congress of Laibach: Eastern Question

-It was at Laibach too that on March 19 Emperor Alexander received the news of Ypsilanti's invasion of the Danubian Principalities, which heralded the outbreak of the Greek War of Independence, and from Laibach that Capo d'Istria (himself of Greek origin) issued the tsar's repudiation of the action to the Greek leader.
+It was at Laibach too that on March 19 Emperor Alexander received the news of Alexander Ypsilantis' invasion of the Danubian Principalities, which heralded the outbreak of the Greek War of Independence, and from Laibach that Capodistria (himself of Greek origin) issued the tsar's repudiation of the action to the Greek leader.

 The conference closed on the May 12, 1821, on which date Russia, Austria and Prussia issued a declaration (Hertslet, No. 108) to proclaim to the world the principles which guided them in coming to the assistance of subdued peoples, a declaration which once more affirmed the principles of the Troppau Protocol.
 In this lay the European significance of the Laibach conference, of which the activities had been mainly confined to Italy.
 The issue of the declaration without the signatures of the representatives of Britain and France proclaimed the disunion of the alliance; within which, to use Lord Stewart's words, there existed a triple understanding which bound the parties to carry forward their own views in spite of any difference of opinion between them and the two great constitutional governments.